J0n4t4n/dotfiles/README.md

 # Dotfiles

-These are my personal dotfiles that I use on my Thinkpad T420.
+These are my personal dotfiles that I use on my Thinkpad T420 and now starting to use on my 2020 M1 Mac Mini.
 They are sorted into folders based on application.

 Some of them are grouped together according to function.